schliepk/UMM_CSCI_4453_Lab_4/README.md

 * The first table should have a column named `idA` and `foreignID`.
 The second table should have a column named `idB` and `text`.
 * The columns `idA` and `idB` should be primary keys, and `foreignID` should be a foreign key that refers to `idB` in `fk_B`.
 * Experiment with creating the tables, inserting records, deleting records, and modifying values.

-Read this [introductory tutorial](http://www.databasejournal.com/sqletc/article.php/1469521/Introduction-to-Relational-Databases.htm).
-Much of it will be review, but that's okay.

 ### Some practice with `UNION`